Beachwood Estates High River Alberta

 House here date from the late ’80s/early ’90s.

-Strange and weird, perhaps a tad spooky, there’s a bundle of emotions all swirling about and of course deep sadness.
+Strange and weird, perhaps a tad spooky, there’s a bundle of emotions all swirling about and of course certain sadness.
 All the memories from all the families that resided here, done.
 Dreams, lost.
 Fine homes, gone.
 Thanks for the good times, it was nice knowing you.
 RIP Beachwood Estates, 1990ish–2017.

 Date: February, 2017.

-Location: High River, AB.
+Location: High River, Alberta.

 Beachwood Estates High River